-“I heard you toss my mail into the recycling bin,” she says.
+“I watched you toss my mail into the recycling bin,” she says.

 Using the box is perhaps my greatest daily delight.
-It is where I dispatch everything from insurance offers that cleverly disguise themselves as official looking documents to the breathless prose of extended warranty come-ons – but the bulk of what I so gleefully skim into the trash is the flotsam carried by an endless streams of credit card solicitations.
+It is where I dispatch everything from insurance offers (cleverly disguised as official looking documents) to the breathless prose of extended warranty come-ons – but the bulk of what I so gleefully skim into the trash is the endless streams of credit card solicitations.

 My wife is the exact opposite.
 What I throw away, she stockpiles.

 It frustrates me because I make sure I never get junk mail.
-I have been known to snarl and lunge at the hapless clerk who is foolish enough to insist upon recording my email or house address.
+I have been known to snarl and lunge at hapless clerks who are foolish enough to ask for my email or house address.

 “Why don’t you throw that stuff away,” I ask.